glasgowneuro/feedforward_closedloop_learning/README.md

 https://pypi.org/project/feedforward_closedloop_learning/

-## Tests / demos
+## Tests

-These are in tests_c and tests_py to demonstrate the C++ API and the python API.
+These are in `tests_c` and `tests_py` to demonstrate both the C++ API and the python API.

+## Demos
+The following demos are in a separate repository:

-A classic line follower demo and our vizdoom demo can be found here: https://github.com/glasgowneuro/fcl_demos
+   * A classic line follower demo and
+   * our vizdoom demo where our FCL agent fights against another automated agent

+https://github.com/glasgowneuro/fcl_demos

 ## Class reference